Overview

 ALL SHORTEST

-To get all paths with the shortest length, use the selector ALL SHORTEST
+To select all paths with the shortest length, use ALL SHORTEST

 .